Academic Advising for MAIR Students Entering in August 2019

 one of five career tracks;

-- Take one of four “signature courses” each of which draws on the Maxwell School's cutting edge applied social science research;
+- Take one interdisciplinary “signature course” each of which draws on the Maxwell School's cutting edge applied social science research;

 - Prepare for your global professional training through an international relations capstone simulation;